FAQ

 });

-await pidgey.retryJob(jobId);
+await pidgey.retryJob(jobId); // Single job

-// Retry all failed jobs
+await pidgey.retryAllFailed(); // All failed jobs

-npx pidgey jobs retry -i job_123
+npx pidgey jobs retry --id job_123 # Single job

-npx pidgey jobs retry --failed
+npx pidgey jobs retry --failed # All failed jobs

 How do I schedule delayed jobs?